Couple Goals: What Animals Can Teach Us About Staying Together

 Bald Eagles

-This symbol of the U.S. is also a symbol for lasting love, as pairs mate for life unless one of them dies.
+This symbol of the U.S. is also a symbol for lasting love, as pairs partner for life unless one of them dies.
 During courtship, bald eagles lock talons, somewhat like holding hands, before flipping and spinning through the sky together.

 Bald Eagles and other animals who mate for life